xo68/nvim/README.md

 - Make it available for re-use and learning purpose
 - Keep track of my NVim journey

+## TODO
+- Move up and down with + and -
+- Beginning of the line with _
+- Go beginning or end of current paragraph
+- Validate completion selection in cmd line (Wildmenu) -> Ctrl-y Accept
+  -> Clrl-e Cancel
+-> <Tab> Completion
+- Ctrl-t (for tag list (e.g. after go defiction) vs Ctrl-o (Jump List)
+- Ctrl-q (e.g. When in Telescope put all struffs in quickfilx list for navigation)

+- How to copy from vim to cmd line
+  -> Yank and then <ctrl>R-0 in cmd line
+  -> Yank to a register <"ayy> will yank in register "a" <ctrl>R-a in cmd line or insert mode

+- Copy from Vim to clipboard -> use register + or *.
+    -> Copy an entire line <"+yy>

+- Add -> :lua print(vim.inspect(vim.lsp.get_active_clients()))
+- Split horizontal, put ctrl-b ?

 ## Sample of key plugins

 - Lazy (Plugins manager for NeoVim)